MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-iframe-optimization.md

 ms.reviewer: sstewart
 search.appverid:
 - MET150
-description: "Learn how to optimize the performance of iFrames in SharePoint Online modern portal and classic publishing site pages."
+description: "Learn how to optimize the performance of iFrames in SharePoint Online modern and classic publishing site pages."
 ---

-# Optimize iFrames in SharePoint Online modern portal and classic publishing site pages
+# Optimize iFrames in SharePoint Online modern and classic publishing site pages

 iFrames can be useful for previewing rich content such as videos or other media.
 However, because iFrames load a separate page within the SharePoint site page, content loaded in the iFrame could contain large images, videos or other elements that can contribute to overall page load times and that you cannot control on the page.
 This article will help you understand how to determine how iFrames in your pages affect user perceived latency, and how to remediate common issues.

 >[!NOTE]
->For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).
+>For more information about performance in SharePoint Online modern sites, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).

 ## Use the Page Diagnostics for SharePoint tool to analyze web parts using iFrames

-The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
+The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

 When you analyze a SharePoint site page with the Page Diagnostics for SharePoint tool, you can see information about web parts containing iFrames in the _Diagnostic tests_ pane.
 The baseline metric is the same for modern and classic pages.